 P.S.
 If you’re curious about how exactly AdSense works and read the nitty-gritty details, you can check out Google’s help page here.

 I totally get the appeal of putting ads up on your blog!

-Ads are great because, compared to other ways of monetizing your blog, they don’t require a ton of extra effort beyond the initial setup.
+Ads are great because they don’t require a ton of extra effort beyond the initial setup.

-They are an incredibly passive source of blogging income and the other ways to monetize a blog definitely require a lot more time and effort.
+They are an incredibly passive source of blogging income and the other ways to monetize definitely require a lot more time and effort.

-If you’re certain you want to monetize your blog with ads, Google’s AdSense platform is definitely the easiest way to get started.
+If you’re certain you want to monetize with ads, Google’s AdSense platform is definitely the easiest way to get started.

 BUT as you may have begun to figure out…